simon04/gnome-shell-extension-weather/README.md

 ## cinnamon-weather

 cinnamon-weather is a simple applet for displaying weather notifications in Cinnamon.
+It's a fork of [gnome-shell-extension-weather](https://github.com/simon04/gnome-shell-extension-weather).

 Currently, the weather report including forecast for today and tomorrow is fetched from [Yahoo!
 Weather](http://weather.yahoo.com/).